Application and Hearing Process

 The alleged offender will receive a copy of the CICB's decision.

-The different types of hearings, the location of the hearing, and who will be there.
+The different types of hearings and who will be there.

 Types of hearings

 If your claim can be assessed based on written evidence alone, you won't need to attend a hearing.
 The adjudicators (also called members) will make a decision based on the information in the file.
 See the information sheet: Written Hearings.